-Study #4 links autism to epigenetics and microbiota-gut-brain axis (source).
+Study #4 links autism to epigenetics and the microbiota-gut-brain axis (source).
 While confusing, the microbiota-gut-brain axis essentially means how the microbiome and gut health affects the Central Nervous System.
-Epigenetics means that the DNA is there, but something in the environment triggers the way that it is expressed.
+Epigenetics means that the DNA is there, but something in the environment triggers how it is expressed.

-This means that two children have the same DNA that predisposes them to autism.
+This means that two children have the same DNA predisposing them to autism.
 However, if they are never exposed to that environmental factor, their genetic code won’t express the traits of autism spectrum disorder (ASD).

 The main question is, what environmental factor flips the autism switch?

 How does a gluten-free diet for kids with autism help behaviors?

 - diminished eye contact